fusorjs/dom/TUTORIAL.md

 ## Configure

-If you're going to use JSX, you will need a build tool, such as TypeScript
+If you are going to use JSX, you will need a build tool.
+For example, TypeScript will suffice

 ```json
 // tsconfig.json